Everything You Need to Know About Busy Lizzies

 Pruning, Deadheading and Maintenance

-Busy Lizzies will benefit from regular deadheading as this will encourage new blooms.
+The Busy Lizzies have always responded well to regular deadheading as this encourages new blooms.

-This annual, like many others, can become somewhat leggy later in the season and will respond well to a good all-around prune to help it maintain a compact shape.
+This annual, like many others, can become somewhat leggy later in the season and I’ve found that it responds well to a good all-around prune to help it maintain a compact shape.

 Notable Pests, Diseases and Other Problems

-I’ve never had a problem with slugs or snails on Busy Lizzies later in the season and even added this annual to our list of slug resistant plants.
+I rarely have problems with slugs or snails on Busy Lizzies later in the season, and I even added this annual to our list of slug resistant plants.

 Busy Lizzies grown in hanging baskets and containers are easier to protect from slugs as barriers are more practical here, while organic pellets work best in borders and raised beds.